-As a starting point we examine how civilian casualties and insurgent violence are distributed across space in Afghanistan; and what kind of weapons are used in incidents which result in civilian casualties.
+As a starting point we examined how civilian casualties and insurgent violence are distributed across space in Afghanistan; and what kind of weapons were used in incidents which result in civilian casualties.

-Unsurprisingly, both combat and civilian casualties tend to be concentrated in specific districts, mostly in the Regional Command East and Regional Command South areas as illustrated in the map in figure 1.
+Both combat and civilian casualties tend to be concentrated in specific districts, mostly in the Regional Command East and Regional Command South areas as illustrated in the map in Figure 1.
 This map combines two important sets of data.
 The districts are color coded on a sliding scale according to the number of SIGACTs reported (per 1000 people).
 The size of the circle in each district reflects the number of civilians killed or wounded (per 1000 people) during the period under study.
-As we might expect, in most cases the most violent districts are also those that report the highest number of civilian casualties.
+As expected, in most cases the most violent districts are also those that report the highest number of civilian casualties.
 This is likely because these areas are where there is the most combat and the greatest troop presence.
+There are, however, areas in the east of the country with high levels of combat and low civilian casualties and areas south of Kabul, near Khost and Jalalabad, with high civilian casualties and low levels of combat.